"...SPENCE is an architect of great renown,

 THOMAS RETIRES - FINAL YEARS.

 Thomas lived out his final years in retirement at his residence in Palmer Street.
-His younger daughter Esther & her husband Nathaniel NEALE lived with him, and probably acted as his carer.
+His younger daughter Esther & her husband Nathaniel NEALE lived with him, and she probably acted as his carer.

 Thomas was very shaken by Esther's death in 1876, and one of his obituaries went so far as to suggest he never recovered from the shock of it.